E. Procedures for Student Grievances Involving Charges of Discrimination

 - A member of the staff from outside the college or school with which the grievant is identified, to be appointed by the Associate Vice President for Human Resources; and

-- A student not from the same department as the grievant, to be recommended by the Student Government Association (SGA) and appointed by Vice Provost of Student Affairs and Dean of Students/designee.
+- A student not from the same department as the grievant, appointed by Vice Provost of Student Affairs and Dean of Students/designee after consultation with the Student Government Association.

-After the grievance is disclosed to those selected to serve on the Grievance Committee, any member who believes that a conflict of interest might be inferred by his or her participation in hearing the specific grievance may submit to the Provost a request for replacement along with the reasons for making such request.
-The Provost will make the decision as to whether the member should be excused from or retained on the committee.
+After the grievance is disclosed to those selected to serve on the Grievance Committee, any member who believes that a conflict of interest might be inferred by their participation in hearing the specific grievance may submit to the Provost a request for replacement along with the reasons for making such request.
+The Provost or designee will make the decision as to whether the member should be excused from or retained on the committee.
 If the decision is to excuse the petitioner, a replacement will be appointed in the same manner as the person who was excused.

 After composition of the Grievance Committee to hear a specific grievance has been determined, the Grievance Committee shall select a chair from among its membership.